RienNeVaPlus/type-arango/examples/2-roles/README.md

 An example of using the **access role system** of `type-arango`.
 Please have a look at the [basic example](../1-basic) first.

-When working with public endpoints it becomes necessary to protect certain fields or routes.
+When working with public endpoints it becomes necessary to protect certain attributes or enitre routes.
 TypeArango provides a `role` system that can be integrated either with ArangoDBs built-in [session middleware](https://docs.arangodb.com/devel/Manual/Foxx/Reference/Sessions/) or any other authentication system that can provide an array of roles (`string[]`).